XiaoleiC/XiaoleiC.github.io/index.md

 ---

 ## About Me
 I'm a Ph.D. candidate in the Department of Civil & Environmental Engineering at UC Berkeley, working with Prof.<a href="https://ce.berkeley.edu/people/faculty/ziqiwang" target="_blank"> Ziqi Wang</a>.
-My research interests include understanding community resilience (by leveraging the knowledge of statistical physics, e.g., renormalization group and mean field theory), AI and scientific machine learning, and uncertainty quantification (surrogate model and advanced Monte Carlo techniques).
+My research interests include AI, scientific machine learning, and uncertainty quantification (surrogate model and advanced sampling techniques).
+I also developed a systematic approach to understand community resilience from the statistical physics perspective (e.g., renormalization group and mean field theory).
 <!-- I am fortunate to collaborate with Prof.<a href="https://www.stat.berkeley.edu/~mmahoney/" target="_blank"> Michael Mahoney</a>'s group. -->
-My previous research topics are Bayesian system identification and hurricane simulation.
+My research topics also include Bayesian system identification and hurricane simulation.

 Before joining Berkeley, I completed my master's degree at Tongji University, advised by Prof. <a href= "https://bridge.tongji.edu.cn/60/0e/c14928a155662/page.htm" target = "_blank"> Yaojun Ge</a> and Prof. <a href= "https://bridge.tongji.edu.cn/a0/4c/c14930a303180/page.htm" target = "_blank"> Wei Cui</a>.
 I got my bachelor's degree at Southwest Jiaotong University.
 <!-- and my bachelor's degree in International Finance from <a href="https://www.cueb.edu.cn" target = "_blank"> Capital University of Economics and Business</a>.  -->